-- Historic roadway alignment
+■ The historic roadway alignment

-- Holly orchard

-- Mature trees lining the road
+- The holly orchard - The mature trees lining the road

-Description: Bentley Road is a narrow, two-lane paved road, 18 feet wide near its beginning at MD 108 and narrowing to 10 feet wide on the northern leg.
+Description: Bentley Road is a narrow, two-lane paved road, 18 feet wide near its beginning at MD 108, and narrowing to ten feet wide on the northern leg.
 The road extends north from Olney Sandy Spring Road to Bloomfield, the original house on the road.
-The road sweeps east around a bend, passing the Oakleigh and Cloverly properties, then sharply turns north again, parallel to a small stream to its northern terminus.
+The road then sweeps east around a bend, passing the Oakleigh and Cloverly properties, then sharply turns north again, parallel to a small stream to its northern terminus.
 There are no shoulders, centerlines or edge markings on the road.